-Right-click the Preview pane's title bar, select Image and Information, and then select one of the following:
+You can customize the options displayed in the Preview pane when you have an image displaying.
+Right-click the image in the Preview pane, select Image and Information, and then select one of the following:

-- Show Image: Displays only a preview of the image. - Show Information : Displays EXIF information about the image.
+- Show Image: Displays only a preview of the image. - Show Information: Displays EXIF information about the image.
 This is called the Information palette.